Open standard for stable machine-readable facts for AI systems.

 Examples

-Example implementations demonstrate how Grounding Pages provide semantic stability and precise entity definitions.
+Example implementations illustrate how Grounding Pages can support semantic stability and precise entity definitions.

 About

-The Grounding Page Project maintains an independent open standard designed to increase answer reliability across AI systems.
+The Grounding Page Project is an independent, open initiative.
+It maintains a freely available standard that aims to support answer consistency across AI systems.

 Concept and architecture by Hanns Kronenberg